nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

 Dependencies
 ************

-This sample uses the Matter library which includes the |NCS| platform integration layer:
+This sample uses the Matter library that includes the |NCS| platform integration layer:

 * `Matter`_